skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

    |
    |   ``tap2sna.py ftp://example.com/game.zip game.z80``

-2. Extract the TAP or TZX file from a zip archive, and convert it into a Z80 snapshot with the program counter set to 32768:
+2. Extract the TAP or TZX file from a zip archive, and convert it into an SZX snapshot with the program counter set to 32768:

    |
-   |   ``tap2sna.py --start 32768 game.zip game.z80``
+   |   ``tap2sna.py --start 32768 game.zip game.szx``

 3. Convert a TZX file into a Z80 snapshot by loading the third block on the tape at 25000: